-Wildly versatile, and available year-round, Yukon golds are the potato of choice for many top chefs.
-Their medium starch content (somewhere between a starchy russet and waxy red or new potatoes) makes them a true multi-purpose potato for use in a wide variety of cooking applications, including roasting, baking, boiling, frying, grilling, and sauteeing.
+Wildly versatile and available year-round, Yukon Golds are the potato of choice for many top chefs.
+Their medium starch content (somewhere between a starchy russet and a waxy red or new potato) makes them true multipurpose potatoes for use in a wide variety of cooking applications, including roasting, baking, boiling, frying, grilling, and sautéing.

-As a general rule, unless otherwise noted, you can use Yukon gold potatoes anywhere you would use a red or white potato.
-Store these potatoes for up to 2 weeks in a cool (but not cold), dry, dark location.
+As a general rule, unless otherwise noted, you can use Yukon Gold potatoes anywhere you would use a red or white potato.
+Store these potatoes for up to two weeks in a cool (but not cold), dry, dark location.

 01 of 17

 Fluffy on the inside and crispy on the outside, Greek lemon potatoes are an essential side dish for pork or chicken souvlaki, lamb burgers, and other Mediterranean mains.
 This magical recipe skips the usual step of parboiling and instead adds a little water to the bottom of the roasting pan for perfect potatoes in a single step.

 Creamy, garlicky, and meltingly delicious, classic French gratin Dauphinois is about as good as it gets when it comes to bistro-style comfort food.
 Simmering the potato slices on the stovetop before assembling and baking in a casserole dish topped with shredded Gruyère cheese produces an unbelievably tender, rich-tasting gratin.